Enter The Winter Wilderness

 It’s likely you will already own most other essential outdoor and camping items such as sunglasses, head-torch, ferro rod, belt knife and folding saw, for example.
 Either way, everything you should bring will be detailed in a check-list, which will be sent to you once you have booked.
 And, of course, if you need any advice on clothing or gear for the trip, we’re always happy to help with answers to your questions.

-Nearer to the trip, LOTN will send you a link through which you can specify additional kit you would like to hire from them, rather than you bring it yourself.
+Nearer to the trip, LOTN will send you a link through which you can specify additional kit you would like to hire from them, rather than you having to buy it yourself.

 Below is a screenshot of the form, showing 2023 rental prices in Canadian dollars.